The word ‘fall’ can mean many different things. As a verb, the meanings include to lose balance or move to a lower position.

 Phrasal verbs with ‘fall’ include:

-- Fall behind (progress at a slower rate)
+meaning – progressing at a slower rate

-- Fall out (become detached from an interior, argue)
+meaning – become detached from an object

 Let’s learn the meaning of the phrasal verbs that contain the verb ‘fall’ in more detail and see some examples in use.